subunithya/color-identification/README.md

 # color-identification
-Identifies the maximum occupied color and label the color name on the picture
+  This project identifies the maximum occupied color from the given image and label the color name on the picture.
+The color names are taken from the WebColors package , which is defined by HTML and CSS.
+If the color name for the identified Hex-code is not available.
+It will get the closest color name of the identified color.